ABOUT

 Why this work exists

-For a long time, women have been taught to treat their bodies like projects.
+For years, women have been taught to treat their bodies like projects.

 Rehab harder.